-FilterPod waste water sewage treatment plants are a UK design and will be available for purchase in early 2014.
+FilterPod waste water sewage treatment plants are a UK design and will be available for purchase in Autumn 2014.

 It is a 6 person, sustainable, non-electric wastewater treatment system.
 The tank has been tested for all UK ground conditions, even ultra high groundwater sites.
 A 12 person sewage treatment plant will be available in the near future.
 It is powered by natural air currents or solar power and has been tested at the EN Test Centre, through a Northern German winter.